Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Related Work

 \section{Related Work}

-Many of the current solutions for novel object captioning use specialized model architectures to generate captions that contain novel objects; for e.g., they use two parallel network pipelines ~\cite{hendricks2016deep,venugopalan2017captioning,chen2021leveraging,cagrandi2021learning}, neural slot-filling ~\cite{lu2018neural}, or copying mechanism ~\cite{yao2017incorporating,wang2021ecol}.
+Many of the current solutions for NOC use specialized model architectures to generate captions that contain novel objects.
+For e.g., they use two parallel network pipelines ~\cite{hendricks2016deep,venugopalan2017captioning,chen2021leveraging,cagrandi2021learning}, neural slot-filling ~\cite{lu2018neural}, or copying mechanism ~\cite{yao2017incorporating,wang2021ecol}.
+There also exist a few partially-supervised solutions, PS3~\cite{anderson2018partially} and FDM-net~\cite{cao2020feature}, that use images from object detection datasets, i.e., partially paired images, to train the captioning model.